- Are schizophrenics manipulative?

 - Can a person with schizophrenia act normal?

-- How do you calm down someone with schizophrenia?
+- How do you talk to someone with schizophrenia?

 Are schizophrenics manipulative?